mozilla/glean/docs/dev/core/logging-levels.md

 ### [warn](https://docs.rs/log/0.4.11/log/macro.warn.html)

-- Used for logging internal glean-core errors.
-These errors do not require further action of a Glean consumer, but may be informative to diagnose bugs.
+- Used for logging internal glean-core warnings.
+These could be internal errors or warnings, that do not require further action by a Glean user, but may be informative to diagnose bugs.
     - **Example**: `log::warn!("IO error writing event to store '{}': {}", store_name, err);`

-> **Note** We prefer to put such errors on the `warn` level also because otherwise they are sent to error monitoring tools, such as Sentry, and may pollute our end users dashboards.

 ### [error](https://docs.rs/log/0.4.11/log/macro.error.html)

 - Used for logging messages that indicate wrongful usage of the Glean API.
     - **Example**: `log::error!("Unexpected 'uuid' value coming from platform code '{}'", value);`
-- Used for logging messages that may be of interest to a consumer of the Glean SDK.
+- Used for logging messages that may be of interest to a user of the Glean SDK.
     - **Example**: `log::error!("Failed to submit deletion-request ping on optout: {}", err);`

+> **Note** Errors should be used sparingly.
+They are often surfaced in runtime error monitoring software, such as Sentry, so really should only be used when an action by a Glean user must be taken.